junxit/us-congress-bills-116/metadata.md

 - 2019-06-10 — Mr. Engel moved to suspend the rules and pass the bill, as amended.
 - 2019-06-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4381-4382)
 - 2019-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4381-4382)
+- 2019-06-11 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.